armansouri9/chatGPT/README.md

 ## Note

 Please note that the code provided is a simplified example and may require additional modifications and enhancements to fit your specific use case.

+## License

+This project is licensed under a Free License.